Let’s Talk About Pain – Chronic Pain Awareness Month

 If you’re in pain, here are some things that might help:

 - Practice self-care and self-love.
-It’s not your fault you are sick
+It’s not your fault you are in pain

 - Learn how to say no and not feel guilty about it